wroscoe/ipermit/README.md

 5. See the page.
 Open your browser and enter the url: ```localhost:8000```

 ### Make something.
+These is for people added to this repo.
+You can still contribute if you're not.
+Fork our branch and then create a pull request.
 1. Create a branch with your initials and the feacture ie.. ```git checkout -b wr/added_geocoding```
 2. Code your stuff and commit working fuctional bits ``` git commit -am "this is a message```
 3. Create a pull request.